fxdApokalypse/sharkb_fbimporter/README.md

 to build the importer.
 The build script can be executed by any major IDE which provides a [Gradle integration](https://gradle.org/why/integrates-with-everything/).
 If your are a NetBeans user then give [GradleSupport](http://plugins.netbeans.org/plugin/44510/gradle-support) a try.

-If your prefer the use of the command line then you could use gradle itself or the gradle wrapper (gradlw) which is shipped with the source code of the importer.
-In order to build & run the importer use the following commands:
+If your prefer the use of the command line then you could use gradle itself or the gradle wrapper (gradlew) which is shipped with the source code of the importer.
+In order to run the importer use the following commands:

     # Use this command when you have already installed gradle 2.4 >=
     gralde run